michizler/strataforge-prediction/README.md

 npm run dev
 ```

-Opens a 9-slide interactive deck at `http://localhost:5173`.
+Opens a 9-slide interactive deck at `http://localhost:5173` with a **live strength calculator** — adjust sliders for cement, slag, water, superplasticizer, and age to see predicted strength and per-m³ cost savings in real time.

 ---